DeltaCopy/archlinux-kernel-manager/README.md

 # Community based Kernels

-Community based Kernels are also supported, as long as the necessary Pacman repositories are configured
+As long as the necessary Pacman repositories are configured these are supported.

 - linux-xanmod
 - linux-xanmod-lts